ruby/setup-ruby-pkgs/README.md

 Cross platform action that installs Ruby, along with tools and packages needed for compiling.

+**IMPORTANT NOTE:** If one is using Actions image 'windows-2022' or later, [ruby/setup-ruby] installs all packages needed to compile/build Windows Rubies, versions 2.5 and later.
-If you don't need any changes to tools or packages, please use [ruby/setup-ruby].
+Hence, if you don't need any additional tools or packages, please use [ruby/setup-ruby].

 The action's inputs are shown below: